UCSB-VRL/ReeBundle/README.md

 ## Dataset

-The code was tested on the publicly available ISMRM datset [dataset](https://doi.org/10.5281/zenodo.572345).
+The code was tested on the publicly available [ISMRM dataset](https://doi.org/10.5281/zenodo.572345).